 There used to be a warning on the itinerary that said "Subject to Change", referring to the unpredictable weather and ocean conditions.
 It isn’t there now, but the weather can still be unpredictable and play havoc with the pilgrimage plans-there have been years when the visit to Spruce Island had to be delayed or canceled due to bad weather.
 In any event, you would still be able to venerate the relics of St. Herman during the Divine Liturgy at the Kodiak cathedral.

 Both Alaska Airlines and Era Aviation operate flights from Anchorage to Kodiak.
 Since Era Aviation is a regional carrier that only operates in state, they have no security screening requirement.
 Alaska Airlines does not operate separate check-in gates for in-state destinations, so all their passengers are processed through the same security gate.
-At the time of this writing, the lowest round trip airfare from Anchorage to Kodiak is quoted as $298 on Expedia.com, with a discount advertised for flight+room.

-The high-end commercial lodging is the Best Western Kodiak Inn, the only national chain lodging in Kodiak.
-They can be contacted directly at 907-486-5712.
-Current rates range from $92-$140 per night.
+The high-end commercial lodging is the Best Western Kodiak Inn (907.486.5712).
 They offer an airport shuttle service, which makes hiring a taxi unnecessary.
 Once in Kodiak, everything is within easy walking distance - in fact, the Inn is directly across from the boat harbor where the pilgrimage departs from.
 Of the other two establishments, the Russian Heritage Inn (a modest motel, actually, despite the name) is the most centrally located, and folks who’ve stayed there reported that they were entirely satisfied with their rooms.
 For a little bit of charm, try Mrs. Potts B & B.

 Miss an Institute?
 Or want to hear it again?